 Any Upsetting Pop Culture-Centric News

 I say this as someone who’s been there and done it.
-Shortly after Christmas dinner last year, I read that George Michael died.
+Shortly after Christmas dinner in 2016, I read that George Michael died.
 And because I’m a person unable to be subtle or subdued in any way (but especially when very upset) I yelled as loudly as possible, “George Michael is dead!”
 The room went quiet, my aunts got sad, and after we spent about ten minutes silently reading the news on our phones, everybody left.
 It was terrible, and within two days everybody who’d been there came down with the flu.
 I don’t think the two are related, but I certainly wouldn’t be surprised if they were.

 Your Intense Hatred of Elf on the Shelf